“How much life insurance do I need,” is the second most common insurance question, right after, “Which type of life insurance should I buy?”

 If you have children with special needs who require lifetime support, it’s best to buy whole life insurance.
 Because whole life policies have a guaranteed death benefit payout, regardless of when you pass away, you’ll have peace of mind knowing your family is protected, and you won’t have to worry about outliving your insurance policy.

-The amount of insurance needed for lifetime dependents varies based on long-term care needs, life expectancy, and other sources of income like disability, social security and government assistance. or whole life insurance broker to get a better idea of your unique coverage needs.
+The amount of insurance needed for lifetime dependents varies based on long-term care needs, life expectancy, and other sources of income like disability, social security and government assistance.

 Step 2: Add in college expenses.